 Could be Justified

 : since the paper they print money on is special paper, the sound it makes while flipping might be different than counterfeit bills printed on regular paper.
 And with coins, various densities and shapes could also make different sounds.
+Modern coin collectors can sometimes be tipped off that a dime or quarter is one of the pre-1965 varieties made of silver, if it sounds different than normal when landing on a tabletop.

 See also: Tasty Gold